8 Dec

 On the surface level, it might not make sense for one infrastructure devtool (Banana) to rely on another infrastructure devtool (Zeet).
 But, as Erik explains:

 "The entire point of dev tools is to focus on a repeated but undifferentiated part of the stack and automate that.
 ‘Undifferentiated’ means that a team building Uber for Dogs wants to focus on the core aspects of what makes them Uber for Dogs.
 They don't want to focus on the same infrastructure that Uber for Cats needs to build or a dating app needs to build.
 In the end there is a certain chunk of infrastructure that is undifferentiated and requires linear time spent to build it.
-As you get deeper into infrastructure and machine learning, you see things repeat themselves and you can chunk things into smaller and smaller components."
+As you get deeper into infrastructure and machine learning modeling, you see things repeat themselves and you can chunk things into smaller and smaller components."

 "Zeet is doing the undifferentiated work of the deployment workflow, taking our code that we push to Git and getting it live on whatever machines we need it to be live on, plus handling things like networking, health checks, restarts.
 That is something we would have to build in house otherwise and we don't want to because it is undifferentiated for us.
 Zeet takes that same product and sells it to other people which is cool because that proves that it wouldn't be special for us to build it in house."